 - Next, a report will be prepared for the court about how the baby is settling in with the adoptive parents.
 If everything is going smoothly an adoption order will be granted.
 The baby must be at least 19 weeks old and have lived with the adoptive parents for 13 weeks.
 This is the final stage of the adoption and after this it is not possible for you to change your mind.

 A child can be adopted without the agreement of the father if he does not have parental responsibility for the child.
-If he can be contacted, the social worker will ask their views about the proposed adoption.
+If the father can be contacted, the social worker will ask him his views about the proposed adoption.
 If the father has parental responsibility for the child he has to be involved in the adoption process.